 The snow has begun to melt, dashing grey squirrels dig through the edges to seek out a morning meal not caring about the stealthy feline watching their every moves.
 They seem to move in ways to tease the cat, flittering their tails like fanciful feathers on strings that normally send the feline into a frenzy.
 She has no choice, behind the coolness of the glass the cat is held prisoner to her desires and is no threat to the tasty creature she longs to capture.

 The tasks waiting should probably begin, though the desire to do them has little effect on movement.
-The enjoyment of much awaited for quiet times holds much more antecedence than mountains ever could.
+The enjoyment of much awaited for quiet times holds much more allure than mountains ever could.

 Through the window the lemon rays of morning wake my senses and start to recharge my batteries.